formbio/FLAG/README.md

 -z Helixer,helixer_trained_augustus -q vertebrate -s small -n Eynnis_tages -o outdir
 ```

-### Local Singularity from Single Singularity Image (Experimental) Run Examples for Small Computers or Laptops:
+### Local Singularity from Single Singularity Image - Experimental - Run Examples for Small Computers or Laptops:
 This has only been tested on smaller genomes under 1Gb on a 16 vCPU, 8 CPU, machine with 32Gb of RAM.
 It may work for larger genomes but that has not been tested.
 Note that you are free to change the modules and scripts to your specific compute requirements if you have more or less CPUs and RAM.

 After uncompressing the example run files in the example folder one can annotate Eynnis tages with the following run command without Liftoff and WITH Singularity where $(pwd)/tempdir is your clean temporary directory for the run: